VeryGoodOpenSource/very_good_cli/site/docs/commands/test.md

 ### Passing Flutter specific arguments

 The `flutter test` command exposes more arguments than those available through `very_good test`.
-Despite this, you can use the argument terminator `--` to signify the end of `very_good test` command options and the beginning of `flutter test` command options.
+Despite this, you can use the argument terminator `--` to signify the end of `very_good test` command options and the beginning of `flutter test` command options; making all `flutter test` arguments available!

 For example, if you wish to run `flutter test --no-track-widget-creation` you can simply use `very_good test -- --no-track-widget-creation`.